Gray Bat (Myotis grisescens)

 Additional Bat Links

-2014 Summer Survey Guidance - A team of U.S. Fish and Wildlife Service biologists, with help from interested parties, developed new rangewide guidance for conducting summer surveys for Indiana bats.
+Summer Survey Guidance - A team of U.S. Fish and Wildlife Service biologists, with help from interested parties, developed new rangewide guidance for conducting summer surveys for Indiana and Northern Long-eared Bats.

 Alabama Bat Working Group - The Alabama Bat Working Group was formed in February 2009 to bring together individuals, organizations, and agencies interested in conserving Alabama's bat species.